When to plant Calendula in Letcher County, KY

 Letcher County, Kentucky is in USDA Hardiness Zone 7a.
 The average last spring frost is April 13 and first fall frost is October 22.

-Letcher County County sits in USDA Zone 7a.
+Letcher County sits in USDA Zone 7a.
 Calendula grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Calendula grow in Letcher County County's climate?
+Can Calendula grow in Letcher County's climate?

 Your Letcher County Garden Planner — Free